md-rimon-hossain/md-rimon-hossain/README.md

 ### Hi there 👋, My name is Rimon Hossain
 #### Front-end  developer

 I’m a front-end web developer passionate about programming.
 I am passionate about learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic and goal-oriented and always work with an end goal in mind.

-Skills: HTML / CSS / JS / REACT / NODE / EXPRESS / MongoDB AND MORE
+Skills: HTML / CSS / JS / REACT / REDUX / REDUX TOOLKIT / NODE / EXPRESS / MongoDB AND MORE

 - 🔭 I’m currently working on Fiverr
 - 🌱 I’m currently learning the backend